The Best Business and Commercial Security Solutions of 2026

 ADT Equipment

-Much like its home security systems, ADT’s business security systems are built on security and safety sensors: entry sensors (aka door sensors), motion sensors, glass-break sensors, smoke alarms, and more.
+Much like its home security systems, ADT’s commercial security systems are built on security and safety sensors: entry sensors (aka door sensors), motion sensors, glass-break sensors, smoke alarms, and more.

 These smoke detectors from ADT are interconnected; if one sounds, they all sound.
 Instead of the Google Nest Cams in ADT’s home security packages, they still provide their proprietary cameras for businesses.
 That’s because ADT’s business cameras are purpose-built for commercial use.
 They can record 24/7 through an on-site DVR, whereas Nest Cams only capture triggered events to the cloud.